-Students will study the following topics; Tectonics, Climate and Ecosystems.
-Key questions we will be answering in year 8 include; How do we read maps?
-What are the causes, effects and responses to tectonic events such as volcanoes, earthquakes and tsunamis?
+Students will study the following topics; Awesome Asia, Excellent Ecosystems and Into Africa and Our Local Area.
+Key questions we will be answering in year 8 include; What are the causes, effects and responses to tectonic events such as tsunamis?
 What factors affect the climate of the world?
 What are ecosystems and what factors affect their location?
-How are tropical rainforests used and is this sustainable?
-This will involve a variety of lesson techniques that will enable year 8 students to grasp an understanding of the key skills needed to succeed in Geography, knowledge and understanding of the physical and human changes in the world.
+How are our actions impacting Antarctica?
+This will involve a variety of lesson techniques that will enable Year 7 students to grasp an understanding of the key skills needed to succeed in Geography, develop a knowledge of their local area and gain an understanding of the physical and human changes in the world.

 Description of the course